9 Mistakes To Avoid on Your Business School Application

 6. Last minute scramble.
 One of the worst business school application mistakes is treating the application as an event, rather than a prrocess.
 Admissions officers have read thousands of applications.
 They can distinguish ones that are thrown together hurriedly from those that are thoughtful, have well constructed essays, and have components of the application which act in harmony to tell a single, central story about a unique individual (hint: you).
 If you are going to rush it, better to wait until you have more time.

 7. Spelling and grammar mistakes jump off the page at reviewers.
 You would be surprised how easy admissions officers can pick them out.
 This is one thing that is totally under your control.
 In a tight situation where applicants who are very equally matched can be the difference between being put in the “admit” pile and “waitlisted”.
 The margins for error are very slim.
 This is one where you should get a 10 out of 10.

 8. Trying to beat everyone by playing the same game.
 If I told you that you needed to win an olympic gold medal next year, and that getting the gold (regardless of the event) was the only thing that mattered in your entire existence, what event would you compete in?
 Swimming?
 Gymnastics?
 Sprinting?
 No - none of the above.
 Why?
 Because they are incredibly competitive.
 You would compete in alpine sniping, beach soccer, or four-man synchronized horseshoes (yea, that one is real).

 This article was written with the help of several members of InGenius Prep’s MBA admissions team, including former admissions officers from: Harvard, Stanford, Wharton, Stern, Haas, Columbia, Booth, Kellogg.
-To talk to one of these admissions officers about your business school application, just sign up for a free consultation.
+To talk to one of these admissions officers about avoiding the worst business school application mistakes, just sign up for a free consultation.